getgrav/grav-learn/pages/06.forms/01.blueprints/docs.md

 This area of the file creates any administrative options accessible in the Grav Admin.
 In this particular instance, we have created a simple **Plugin Status** toggle which lets the user enable or disable the plugin from the admin (pictured below).

 ![Admin Forms](blueprints_3.png?classes=shadow)

+## Debugging Blueprints

+Errors in Blueprint files may cause unexpected results.

+!!! **TIP:** You can run **CLI command** `bin/grav yamllinter` to get a report on an errors in yaml files.
+This can be an invaluable when modifiying yaml files=